raphael-proust/raphael-proust.github.io/games/rpg-in-cards.md

 Whilst rolling dice and adding numbers is relatively quick, searching through a deck and shuffling are not.
 This is a more serious issue because it can break the fantasy – i.e., it can negatively affect one of the core æsthetic of the game.

-What is the point on making each player's turn more engaging by introducing flavours in the mechanics, if they end up spending long spans of time waiting for others to finish their turn?
+What is the point of making each player's turn more engaging by introducing flavours in the mechanics, if they end up spending long spans of time waiting for others to finish their turn?

 This can be partly mitigated by software.
 Specifically, if, instead of physical cards, the players use an electronic play table (such as Tabletop Simulator), some operations can be much faster: